Read transcripts of debates in both Houses

 Home Affairs Committee

-The Home Affairs Committee has agreed to carry out an inquiry into hate crime and its consequences.
+The Home Affairs Committee carried out an inquiry into hate crime and its consequences.
 This includes hate crime motivated by extremism and actions carried out by fixated individuals ("lone wolves").